All Recipes/ Articles and Guides/ Latest Posts

 Animal Protein

-FROZEN meat is ok as long as you trust the producer that FLASH-FROZE the meat and the cold chain were not interrupted.
+Frozen meat is fine, as long as it was flash-frozen by a reliable producer and the cold chain wasn’t interrupted.

-PRESSURE COOKING is a great way to prepare harder pieces of meat that otherwise would need a slow and long cooking method.
-A pressure cooker will be your best friend for low histamine cooking.
-An Instant Pot is great, but even a manual pressure cooker works.
-I even cook meat and chicken straight from the freezer.
+Pressure cooking is an excellent alternative for tougher cuts of meat that would otherwise require slow cooking.
+A pressure cooker can be your best friend in low-histamine cooking.
+Whether you use an Instant Pot or a manual pressure cooker, both work well, and you can even cook meat and chicken straight from the freezer.

-LEFTOVERS should be avoided, unless frozen immediately and thawed and reheated with a fast method, like straight from frozen in a pan or the oven.
+As for leftovers, they should be avoided unless frozen immediately.
+If you do freeze them, reheat using a fast method—straight from frozen in a pan or oven.

 Souper Cubes

-FREEZING stops the histamine triggering bacteria from forming.
-My favorite ways of freezing food are with Souper Cubes.
+FREEZING stops the histamine-triggering bacteria from forming.
+My favorite way of freezing food is with Souper Cubes.
 You can buy the Souper Cubes here.

 Take out a frozen cube, warm it up in the microwave, on the stove, or bake in the oven.
 Warm your food up the way that works best for you!

-• Ground / finely chopped meat is usually high-histamine unless prepared at home and cooked immediately
+Ground or finely chopped meat is also typically high in histamine unless it’s prepared fresh at home and cooked immediately.

 Eggs